The ESG Data Challenge

 Differences in Data Collection and Scoring Methodologies

 ESG data providers generally develop their own sourcing process and research methodologies; as a result, the rating for a single company can vary widely across different providers.
-As part of an 18-month due diligence process in which we looked at more than 30 providers, we examined the cross-sectional correlations for four leading data providers’ ESG scores, using the MSCI World Index as the coverage universe.
+As part of an ongoing, multi-year due diligence process in which we have so far looked at more than 70 providers, we examined the cross-sectional correlations for five leading data providers’ ESG scores, using the MSCI World Index as the coverage universe.
 As illustrated in Figure 1, the relatively low correlation of ESG scores generated by MSCI and Sustainalytics, meaning that their ratings of companies are only consistent for about half of that universe.

 Moreover, the range of data providers with different ESG methodologies presents an immediate difficulty for investors.
 In choosing a particular provider, they are in effect aligning themselves with that firm’s ESG investment philosophy.
 Additionally the choice is complicated by the desire among providers to keep a proprietary hold on their methodology, meaning that asset owners are taking on board the perspectives of an ESG data provider without necessarily having a full understanding of how they arrived at those perspectives.